COURSES

 SPRING 2025 | Course Offering

-INDS TBD The Ecumenical Movement-The Leaders
+The Ecumenical Movement-The Visionaries

-Who are the influential personalities and leaders behind the ecumenical movement?
-In this new course offered by the Huffington Ecumenical Institute at Hellenic College Holy Cross, we will explore the lives and contributions of key figures who through over a century have shaped and advanced the cause of Christian unity across denominational boundaries.
-From early pioneers, to modern-day leaders like Pope Paul VI, Ecumenical Patriarch Athenagoras, Archbishop Desmond Tutu among many others, this course will examine the diverse array of individuals, clergy and laity alike, who have played pivotal roles in fostering dialogue, reconciliation, and cooperation among different Christian traditions.
+Who are the influential personalities and visionaries behind the ecumenical movement?
+In this new course offered by the Huffington Ecumenical Institute at Hellenic College Holy Cross, we will explore the lives and contributions of key figures who through over a century, have shaped and advanced the cause of Christian unity across denominational boundaries.
+From early pioneers to modern-day visionaries like Pope Paul VI, Ecumenical Patriarch Athenagoras, Archbishop Desmond Tutu among many others, this course will examine the diverse array of individuals, clergy and laity alike, who have played pivotal roles in fostering dialogue, reconciliation, and cooperation among different Christian traditions.
 Through in-depth study and analysis of their writings, speeches, and actions, we will gain a deeper understanding of the complexities and dynamics of the ecumenical movement, and how these personalities have left an indelible mark on its history and trajectory.

 The course will be taught by Rev. Dr. Nicolas Kazarian.

-In-person and Online course offered in the Spring of 2025 | 3-credit course
+Online | Synchronous course offered in the Spring of 2025 | 3-credit course

-INDS 7130 H1 Anglicans and Orthodox in Dialogue
+Anglicans and Orthodox in Dialogue

 The course will examine the theological conversations between Anglicans and Orthodox, especially through the official bilateral dialogue that was established 50 years ago as well as in the work of the International Commission for Anglican-Orthodox Dialogue (ICAOTD) and the Agreed Statements produced by the Commission.
 This has been one of the most important dialogues of the Orthodox Church marked by contributions of distinguished contemporary Orthodox theologians, among them, Metropolitan John Zizioulas and Metropolitan Kallistos Ware.
 Part of the course will coincide with the next meeting of the ICAOTD which will take place in October for the first time on the campus of Hellenic College-Holy Cross School of Theology sponsored by the Huffington Ecumenical Institute at HCHC.
 This will offer a unique opportunity for students to be exposed to firsthand experience of this bilateral ecumenical dialogue.